What You Need to Know:

 The fight to protect the Arctic National Wildlife Refuge is nothing new.
 Talks of opening the Refuge to oil and gas development have been ongoing since 1977.
 But a major shift in the discussion occurred in 2017 when the Tax Cuts and Jobs Act legally opened the Arctic Refuge to drilling.
 POW has been sending thousands of comments to our lawmakers––working to block forward momentum on oil and gas development in the Refuge––ever since.

 And now we have a chance to turn this bill around.
-A bipartisan group of 100 House lawmakers recently introduced a bill that would repeal the section of the 2017 tax-cut law that opened the Refuge for drilling.
+A bipartisan group of 100 House lawmakers recently introduced and passed a bill that repeals the section of the 2017 tax-cut law that opened the Refuge for drilling.
+Now a new bill is off to the Senate and we need help getting it across the finish line.
 This is a chance for the entire outdoor community to defend the Arctic Refuge and set an example for the rest of our public lands.
 The oil and gas industry doesn’t own our public lands.
-WE DO.

 In 2017, GOP lawmakers introduced the Tax Cuts and Jobs Act, sneaking in a small provision that mandated opening Area 1002 (a 1.5 million acre section of the Coastal Plain within the Arctic Refuge) to oil and gas development.
 It passed along party lines by an ultra-thin margin: 51-48.